-CFlags = -DCC2420_DEF_RFPower= 3

-3. Work Through a Few Tutorials

-Before embarking on writing the program, members of your team should work through Tutorials 2-6 and 13.

-Assignment

-4. Write a simple nesc program to display the value of the light sensor on two motes.
+CFlags = -DCC2420\DEF\RFPower= 3 4.
+Work through a few tutorials Before embarking on writing the programming assignment, members of your team should work through Tutorials 2-6 and 13.
+Programming Assignment Write a simple nesc program to display the value of the light sensor on all three motes.
 (Note this assignment was originally designed by Matt Walsh at Harvard.)

-Your assignment is to write a program in which the status of both motes' light sensors are shown on the three LEDS of both motes.
-When the light sensor on an individual mote is below a threshold, the respective LED on both motes should be off.
-One mote will effectively be the Red mote and the other will be the Green mote.
-When an individual light sensor reads above some light threshold value, the appropriate Red or Green LED should be lit on both motes.
-If both the Red and Green LED are lit, then also light the Blue LED (this LED is a Boolean AND of the other LEDS) on both motes.
+Your assignment is to write a program in which the status of each of the motes' light sensors are shown on the three LEDS of all the motes.
+When the light sensor on an individual mote is below a threshold, the respective LED on all motes should be off.
+Designate one mote to be the Red, Green and Blue mote, respectively.
+When an individual light sensor reads above some light threshold value, the appropriate LED should be lit on all three motes.
 When the light sensor readings are below the light threshold, the respective LEDs should be off.

-Light Sensor

-There are two light sensors on the TelosB motes.
+Light Sensor There are two light sensors on the TelosB motes.
 A "total solar radiation (TSR) sensor and a "photosynthetically active radiation" (PAR) sensor.
 You are to use only the TSR sensor.
 Since this sensor is fairly sensitive, a fairly low threshold is needed (between 30 and 50) to distinguish between "light" and "dark" in your application.
 This program is fairly straightforward.
-The Red mote should periodically sample its light sensor once per second and the Green mote's sampling rate should be once every two seconds.
-Your program should test for the Blue state every half second.
+The Red mote periodically samples its light sensor once per 500 milliseconds.
+While the Green and Blue motes' sampling rates are once every second and once every two seconds, respectively.
 Each mote broadcasts a radio message to the other mote indicating a change in the state of its light sensor.

-Additionally, on every state transition, the Red mote should communicate serially with the PC indicating the current state of both mote LEDs.
+Additionally, on every state transition, the Red mote should communicate serially with the PC indicating the current state of the three mote LEDs.
 The PC should store these mote LED states for a one minute experimental period.
-After the final state info is sent to the PC, the PC then prints out the state history of the motes and indicating the total number of times each mote was above its threshold.

-Deliverables

-Each team will have to schedule a demo with the TA to show that your two sensors operate correctly.
-Use turn in to provide a tarred/zipped file with all the source code and the Make file.
-Provide a README file that explains anything unusual about your implementation.
+After the final state information is sent to the PC, the PC then prints out the state history of the motes and indicating the total number of times each mote was above its threshold.
+Deliverables Each team will have to schedule a demo with the TA to show that your sensors operate correctly.
+Use turnin to provide a tarred/zipped file with all the source code and the Make file.
+Provide a README file that explains anything unusual about your implementation and indicates the current operational functionality when seeking partial credit for the assignment.